 The Tradition of Christmas Markets in Germany

 The tradition of Christmas Markets in Germany has a long history that goes back to the late Middle Ages.
-At that time, they started as a Winter Market, where merchants sold supplies and goods to the locals.
+At that time, it started as a Winter Market, where merchants sold supplies and goods to the locals.
 It is believed that the concept of Christmas markets originated in Germany, with the first one recorded in Bautzen in 1384.
 From that point on Christmas Markets started to find their way to parts all over Europe.
 They grew from small markets that took place for a few days to big events as we know them today.
-In Germany alone, there are over 2500 Christmas markets today, of which the largest one can be found in Dresden.
+In Germany alone, there are over 2500 Christmas markets today, of which the largest can be found in Dresden.
 The Dresden Christmas market is also one of the oldest in Germany, dating back to 1434.

 In Germany, Christmas Markets are usually called Weihnachstsmarkt (Christmas Eve Market) or Christkindlmarkt (Christ Child Market).
 The name goes back to a tradition from the 16th century by Martin Luther.
 Traditionally in Germany, the day of giving gifts was December 6th, which later changed to Christmas Eve.
 The Christkind on markets is usually a young girl dressed almost angel-like in a white and gold dress with a crown and wings that serve as a symbol for being the “gift giver”.
 The Christkind attends the opening ceremony of the Weihnachstsmarkt, giving a speech to kick off the festivities.
 The Christkindlmarkt of Nuremberg is famous for its Christkind, which you will see walking around town accompanying St. Nicholas.

-What to expect at Christmas Markets in Germany
+What to Expect at Christmas Markets in Germany

 The best time to visit any Christmas Market is during the evening when the glistening lights charm up the place.
 Visiting a Christmas market in Germany is a true social event, where you meet up with family and friends.
 Picture enjoying the atmosphere while sipping a mulled wine under the twinkling Christmas lights.